dct2012/4wm/README.md

 TODO
 ----

-Work on steam (the storefront, games seem to work)
+Work on steam (the store front, games seem to work)

 Bugs
 ----